itsmaxkim/Go-Lab/README.md

 if for loops you can use break keyword to make an logic exit.
 You can also use continue to skip the current iteration of a loop.

 ## Defer function
-defer statement postpones the running of a function (including any parameters) until the function that contains the defer statement finishes.
+Defer statement postpones the running of a function (including any parameters) until the function that contains the defer statement finishes.
 Generally, you defer a function when you want to avoid forgetting about tasks like closing a file or running a cleanup process.

+## Panic function
+Runtime errors make a Go program panic, such as attempting to access an array by using an out-of-bounds index or dereferencing a nil pointer.
+You can also force a program to panic.

+## Recover function
+Sometimes you might want to avoid a program crash and instead report the error internally.
+Or perhaps you want to clean up the mess before letting the program crash.
+For instance, you might want to close any connection to a resource to avoid more problems.